xiacodes/pinki-maze-games/README.md

-# pinki-maze-games
+# 💕 Pinki Maze Game
-Pink themed maze game in JavaScript 🎀🎮
+'Pinki Maze Games' is a pink themed maze game in written in JavaScript!
+The game has different maze maps to complete!